false-schemers/skint/misc/syntax-rules.md

 ## Named template escapes

-A template of the form `(<ellipsis> <converter name> <template+>)` where `<ellipsis>` is the current ellipsis is interpreted as follows.
-First, `<template+>` (which can be any nonempty sequence of `<template>`s), is instantiated recursively, resulting in a list of S-expressions.
+A template of the form `(<ellipsis> <converter name> <template+>)` where `<ellipsis>` is the current ellipsis is interpreted as follows: First, `<template+>` (which can be any nonempty sequence of `<template>`s), is instantiated recursively, resulting in a list of S-expressions.
 These S-expressions become arguments to a converter specified by `<converter name>`.
 It is a syntax error to apply converters to a wrong type or number of arguments.
 Converter names are compared to predefined symbols according to `free-identifier=?` rules.
 The following named template escapes are supported:

   * `(... number->string <template>)`
   * `(... string->number <template>)`